Stepping into the Software 3.0 Era

 Knowledge base

-Tooling, MCP
+Tool, MCP

-Here's what it provides:
+Here’s what Claude Code provides:

 Feature